Graduate Catalog

 Accreditation

-Lewis & Clark's graduate programs leading to licensure and endorsement are approved by the National Council for Accreditation of Teacher Education (NCATE) and the Oregon Teacher Standards and Practices Commission (TSPC).
+Lewis & Clark's graduate programs leading to PK-12 degrees, licensure, and endorsements are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the Oregon Teacher Standards and Practices Commission (TSPC).

-Master of Arts in Teaching With Initial Teaching License, Middle-Level/High School Authorizations
+Master of Arts in Teaching with Preliminary Teaching License

-Lewis & Clark offers a full-time, "summer to summer" program for beginning educators in middle and high school (grades 5-12) in subject areas including mathematics, science (choose biology, chemistry, physics, or integrated science), social studies, and English language arts.
-Specialty-area endorsements also may be offered in art and music.
-The Middle-Level/High School Program prepares candidates for an Initial I Teaching License to teach specific and multiple subjects in grades 5-9 (in elementary, middle, and junior high schools) and specific subject-areas in grades 7-12 (in high schools).
-Teacher candidates may also complete coursework applicable toward an ESOL endorsement during their M.A.T. program.
+Lewis & Clark offers a full-time, "summer to summer" program for beginning educators in middle and high school in single subject areas including mathematics (choose foundational or advanced), science (choose biology, chemistry, physics, or integrated science), social studies, art, and English language arts, or in a dual subject area of English language arts and social studies.
+The secondary program prepares candidates for an Oregon Preliminary Teaching License to teach these specific subjects.

 Course Requirements